The Role of Optical Balance in Logo Design and Why It Matters

 Kwaku Amprako

-Logo Specialist & Founder of Akrivi
+Logo Design Expert & Founder of Akrivi

 Author

-Why Optical Balance Matters in Logo & Identity Design
+Why Optical Balance Matters in Logo Design

 Here’s the truth: most viewers won’t be able to articulate why your logo feels off.
 But they will feel it.